ryantm/rfcs/rfcs/0079-enforce-prs.md

 It might break the workflow of some committers which are only a small portion of the community.

-Also, Pull Requests might take a bit of time before they are approved by somebody else, which should't matter too much since the trust in committers is already very high and their Pull Requests are likely to be merged fast.
+Also, Pull Requests might take a bit of time before they are approved by somebody else, which shouldn't matter too much since the trust in committers is already very high and their Pull Requests are likely to be merged fast.

 # Alternatives
 [alternatives]: #alternatives